Build a Shopping Assistant

 );

-input: { items: input.items, subtotal },
+await display.pushAndForget({ items: input.items, subtotal });

-return `Cart displayed. ${input.items.length} item(s), subtotal $${subtotal}.`;
+data: `Cart displayed. ${input.items.length} item(s), subtotal $${subtotal}.`,

 },

-const { items, subtotal } = data as {
+const { items, subtotal } = props;

 return (